 You may need a visa and other travel documents to visit Bali and Indonesia depending on your passport.
 Check out iVisa.com to learn about the requirements and to apply for a visa (if necessary).

 Bali is an Indonesian island province located between Java and Lombok.
 It’s the country’s only predominantly Hindu province with an estimated 83.5% of the local population identifying themselves as Balinese Hindus.
 This is interesting considering how Indonesia has the largest Muslim population in the world.

 Bali is characterized by its striking coastal areas and verdant interior.
-Hindu temples abound throughout the island, as do expressions of its highly developed arts in the fields of painting, sculpture, woodcarving, metalwork, and dance.
+Hindu temples abound throughout this island paradise, as do expressions of its highly developed arts in the fields of painting, sculpture, woodcarving, metalwork, and dance.
 While the south is known for its beaches, the inland town of Ubud is regarded as the cultural heart of the island and a great place to experience Balinese culture and the arts.

 Bali is one of if not Indonesia’s top tourist destination, receiving over 6.5 million international visitors in 2018 alone.
 Tourism-related businesses make up 80% of the island’s economy, with most of the action happening in the south.

-Bali is too big to cover in one article so this travel guide will focus only on southern Bali, which is where many tourists will be spending most of their time.
+The island is too big to cover in one article so this travel guide to Bali will focus only on southern Bali, which is where many tourists will be spending most of their time.

 Bali, like the rest of Indonesia, has two seasons – dry and rainy.
 The dry season is typically from April till October while the rainy season begins around November and goes on till March.
 Temperatures stay fairly constant throughout the year so the best time to visit Bali is during the dry season.